 What Are Breakfast Egg Muffins

-Essentially, breakfast egg muffins also known as frittatas are delicious egg cups cooked in the oven.
-They can contain vegetables such as bell pepper and onion, meats like ham or bacon, as well as a healthy portion of cheese.
+Essentially, it is also known as frittatas, which are delicious egg cups cooked in the oven.
+They can contain vegetables such as bell pepper, green onions, meats like ham or cooked bacon, and a healthy portion of shredded cheese.

-You can also go for the plain version and just enjoy these delicious egg muffins on their own or feature them in your breakfast lineup.
+You can also go for the plain version and just enjoy this egg muffin recipe on its own or feature them in your breakfast lineup.
+You can also make mini frittatas if you want.

 I opted not to cook the vegetable, bacon, or ham to make things easier.
 However, you can saute your bacon until crispy, then saute the bell peppers, onions, ham, and tomatoes in some of the rendered bacon fat.